On the chaotic character of the stochastic heat equation, before the onset of intermitttency: Introduction and main results

 Throughout this paper, we use the following abbreviation:

 We will also need the following elementary facts about the heat kernel:

 and therefore,

-We will tacitly write $\text{\rm Lip}_\sigma$ for the optimal Lipschitz constant of $\sigma$; that is,
+We will tacitly write $\mathrm{Lip}_\sigma$ for the optimal Lipschitz constant of $\sigma$; that is,

-Of course, $\text{\rm Lip}_\sigma$ is finite because $\sigma$ is Lipschitz continuous.
+Of course, $\mathrm{Lip}_\sigma$ is finite because $\sigma$ is Lipschitz continuous.
 Finally, we use the following notation for the $L^\nu(\P)$ norm of a random variable $Z\in L^\nu(\P)$:

-\section{Mueller's comparison principle, and a reduction}
+\section{Mueller's comparison principle and a reduction}

-Mueller's comparison principle \cite{Mueller} is one of the cornerstones of the theory of stochastic PDEs.
-In its original form, Mueller's comparison principle is stated for an equation that is similar to \eqref{eq:main}, but for two differences: (i) $\sigma(z) :=\kappa z$ for some $\kappa>0$, and (ii) The variable $x$ takes values in a compact interval such as $[0\,,1]$.
-In his Utah Minicourse \cite[Theorem 5.1, p.\ 130]{Minicourse}, C. Mueller outlines how one can include also the more general functions $\sigma$ of the type studied here.
+Mueller's comparison principle~\cite{Mueller} is one of the cornerstones of the theory of stochastic PDEs.
+In its original form, Mueller's comparison principle is stated for an equation that is similar to (\ref{eqmain}), but for two differences: (i) $\sigma(z) :=\varkappa z$ for some $\varkappa>0$; and (ii) the variable $x$ takes values in a compact interval such as $[0,1]$.
+In his Utah Minicourse (\cite{Minicourse}, Theorem 5.1, page 130), Mueller outlines how one can include also the more general functions $\sigma$ of the type studied here.
 And in both cases, the proofs assume that the initial function $u_0$ has compact support.
-Below we state and prove a small variation of the preceding comparison principles that shows that Mueller's theory continues to work when: (i) The variable $x$ takes values in $\R$; and (ii) The initial function $u_0$ is not necessarily compactly supported.
+Below we state and prove a small variation of the preceding comparison principles that shows that Mueller's theory continues to work when: (i) the variable $x$ takes values in $\R$; and (ii) the initial function $u_0$ is not necessarily compactly supported. \begin{theorem}[(Mueller's comparison principle)] Let $u^{(1)}_0$ and $u^{(2)}_0$ denote two nonnegative bounded continuous functions on $\R$ such that $u^{(1)}_0(x)\ge u^{(2)}_0(x)$ for all $x\in\R$.
+Let $u^{(1)}_t(x), u^{(2)}_t(x)$ be solutions to (\ref{eqmain}) with respective initial functions $u^{(1)}_0$ and $u^{(2)}_0$.
+Then,